-When in need of replacement parts, oil, or accessories for this vehicle, be sure to use only GENUINE ARCTIC CAT PARTS, OIL, AND ACCESSORIES.
-Only genuine Arctic Cat parts, oil, and accessories are engineered to meet the standards and requirements of this vehicle.
+When in need of replacement parts, oil, or accessories for this vehicle, be sure to use only GENUINE PARTS, OIL, AND ACCESSORIES.
+Only genuine parts, oil, and accessories are engineered to meet the standards and requirements of this vehicle.
 For a complete list of accessories, refer to the current ROV Accessory Catalog.

-To aid in service and maintenance procedures on this vehicle, a Service Manual and an Illustrated Parts Manual are available through your local Arctic Cat dealer.
+To aid in service and maintenance procedures on this vehicle, a Service Manual and an Illustrated Parts Manual are available through an authorized dealer.

 Operation of this vehicle is restricted to people 16 years of age and older who possess a valid driver's license.
-Passengers must be able to place both feet flat on the floor while keeping their back against the back of the seat and holding on to an available handhold.
+Passengers must be able to place both feet flat on the floor while keeping their back against the seat and holding on to an available handhold.